konsumer/powerball/README.md

 ### `predict()`

 This will simply give you some non-repeating random numbers, weighted by previous wins.
 You can optionallly  give it a `count` to get more than 1 number, and a `startDate` and `endDate`, just like `frequencies()` & `numbers()`.
-The 4th parameter is a boolean to enable new number-pool (default is true.)
+The 4th parameter is a boolean `newRules` to enable new number-pool (default is true.)

 ```js
 powerball.predict()